CMSgov/beneficiary-fhir-data/CONTRIBUTING.md

 # To make sure "origin" points to CMSgov/beneficiary-fhir-data run
 # git remote -v
 # if a different remote points to CMSgov/beneficiary-fhir-data
-# replace "origin" with that remotes name in the origional command
+# replace "origin" with that remotes name in the original command
 ```

 ##### Writing a PR